Salil D. Benegal

 Prior to joining DePauw, I completed my Ph.D. at the University of Connecticut.
 My dissertation "A Changing Climate in the Public Mind", examined how perceptions of economic risk and partisan cues affect attitudes and beliefs towards climate change in the USA and Europe using a series of cross-national polls from the US and Europe, and survey experiments run in the US.
 Some of my subsequent work building on my dissertation research has examined the effectiveness of partisan in-group corrections to correct misinformation from political figures.
 My research has also been covered in avenues such as the Washington Post, NPR Michigan Radio, and the Sierra Club Magazine.
 Please email me for PDFs of any of my research articles if you are unable to access these.

-Here's a list of several courses that I've taught recently at DePauw, or will teach in the near future at Union College.
+Here's a list of several courses that I regularly teach or will teach in the near future at Union College.
 Please email me for syllabi.

 Comparative Climate Change Politics